code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 modified: 2017-04-23
 categories: [Spring-WS]
 tags: [Client, Consumer, Endpoint, Example, Headers, HTTP, Log, Logging, Maven, Provider, Spring, Spring Boot, Spring Web Services, Spring-WS, Tutorial]
-published: true
+published: false
 ---

 <figure>
     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-Contrary to a framework like for example [Apache CXF](http://cxf.apache.org/), [Spring Web Services](http://projects.spring.io/spring-ws/) does not provide out-of-the box logging of HTTP headers.
+[Spring Web Services](http://projects.spring.io/spring-ws/), contrary to a framework like for example [Apache CXF](http://cxf.apache.org/), does not provide out-of-the box logging of HTTP headers.
 Reason for this is that Spring-WS tries to be transport-agnostic and as such only ships with [logging at SOAP message level](http://docs.spring.io/spring-ws/docs/current/reference/htmlsingle/#logging).

-It is however still possible to log the client or server HTTP headers by creating a custom `Interceptor` which offers the possibility to add common pre- and postprocessing behavior without the need of modifying the payload handling code.
+It is however still possible to log the client and server HTTP headers by creating a custom `Interceptor` which offers the possibility to add common pre- and postprocessing behavior without the need of modifying the core payload handling code.

 The following example shows how to log the HTTP headers of messages that are being sent/received using Spring-WS, Spring Boot and Maven.

 Tools used:
 * Spring-WS 2.4